2024 policy

 employee commitment

-It is the responsibility of every employee to be aware of, and to follow, the procedures in place to protect them from workplace violence and harassment.
-Employees are required to immediately report all incidents of workplace violence and harassment to their direct supervisor or to Human Resources, Talent Relations, a Randstad representative, and/or the Risk Management Team.
+It is the responsibility of every employee to familiarize themselves with and comply with the procedures established to protect them from workplace violence and harassment.
+Employees are required to promptly report all incidents of workplace violence and harassment to their direct supervisor, Human Resources, Talent Relations, a Randstad representative, and/or the Risk Management Team.
 Employees will not be reprised when acting in good faith for bringing forward a complaint or providing information regarding a complaint/incident of workplace violence or harassment.

 Workplace harassment is defined as engaging in a course of vexatious comments/conduct against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression where the comment/conduct that is known or ought reasonably to be known to be unwelcome – or – making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.